o3de/o3de.org/content/docs/userguide/sky/tod-intro.md

 ---
-description: ' Use time of day effects in your &ALYlong; environment to simulate the changing light as the sun moves across the sky. '
+description: ' Use time of day effects in your Amazon Lumberyard environment to simulate the changing light as the sun moves across the sky. '
 title: Creating Time of Day Sky Effects
 ---